docker/cli/docs/deprecated.md

 **Deprecated in Release: v18.09**
 **Disabled by default in Release: v23.0**
+**Removed in Release: v25.0**

-The `devicemapper` storage driver is deprecated in favor of `overlay2`, and will be removed in a future release.
-Users of the `devicemapper` storage driver are recommended to migrate to a different storage driver, such as `overlay2`, which is now the default storage driver.
+The `devicemapper` storage driver is deprecated in favor of `overlay2`, and has been removed in Docker Engine v25.0.
+Users of the `devicemapper` storage driver must migrate to a different storage driver, such as `overlay2`, before upgrading to Docker Engine v25.0.

 The `devicemapper` storage driver facilitates running Docker on older (3.x) kernels that have no support for other storage drivers (such as overlay2, or btrfs).